Why Fisker Inc. (FSR)’s Most Recent Report Reveals Some Hints About Its Future

 FSR’s Market Performance

-FSR stocks went down by -11.02% for the week, with a monthly drop of -0.71% and a quarterly performance of -21.81%, while its annual performance rate touched -2.09%.
-The volatility ratio for the week stands at 5.84% while the volatility levels for the past 30 days are set at 5.01% for Fisker Inc..
-The simple moving average for the period of the last 20 days is 0.15% for FSR stocks with a simple moving average of -12.18% for the last 200 days.
+FSR stocks went down by -3.06% for the week, with a monthly jump of 0.44% and a quarterly performance of -16.80%, while its annual performance rate touched -6.71%.
+The volatility ratio for the week stands at 3.70% while the volatility levels for the past 30 days are set at 5.05% for Fisker Inc..
+The simple moving average for the period of the last 20 days is -2.92% for FSR stocks with a simple moving average of -14.59% for the last 200 days.

 Analysts’ Opinion of FSR